mozhu1/SC-AGIQA/README.md

 ```

 ### 3.Modify the dataset directory in the configuration file and specify the configuration file for the parameters of the main function
+Before running the experiment, modify the `DATA_PATH` in your configuration file (e.g., `SC_AGIQA/configs/agiqa1k.yaml`) to point to your actual dataset location, then ensure `main.py` is configured to load this specific YAML file for parameter settings.

 ### 4.Log in to Hugging Face in preparation for downloading the ImageReward weights